 We know these checks and paperwork can sometimes be time consuming, but they are so important to make sure everyone within basketball is safe, including the players, officials and coaches.
 Depending on your role, there are different safeguarding checks we need to do to make sure we are making the playing environment as safe as we can.

-Do I need a DBS check?
+Who needs a DBS check?

 We recommend that all staff and volunteers hold DBS checks, of the appropriate level for their role.
-This means that even if someone is not in Regulated activity, they can still be asked to complete an Enhanced or Basic Check, depending on the type and frequency of contact they have with U18s.
-If there is a volunteer or staff member working with a club or organisation who is in regulated activity, organisations must ensure they request an enhanced DBS with a Barred List Check for the individual as part of their recruitment process.
-If Safeguarding concerns are raised, Basketball England can ask for proof that the appropriate DBS check has been carried out.
+This means that even if someone is not in regulated activity, they can still be asked to complete an Enhanced or Basic Check, depending on the type and frequency of contact they have with U18s.
+If there is a volunteer or staff member working with a club or organisation who is in regulated activity, organisations must ensure they request an Enhanced DBS with a Barred List Check for the individual as part of their recruitment process.
+If safeguarding concerns are raised, Basketball England can ask for proof that the appropriate DBS check has been carried out.

 If you hold a DBS from another organisation that has been done in the past 3 years then we can accept this when licensing up until the 2023/24 season.